vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/TIU GET PRF ACTIONS.md

 and flag assoc w/ TIUTTL.
 Excludes UNLINKABLE actions = Entered in Error actions (EIE) or actions taken prior to an EIE action.
-Erroneous and EIE actions may be for the wrong patient, etc.
+Erroneous and EIE actions may be for the wrong patient, etc.{:/}

 ### Input Parameters